-The dashed and dotted versions of the colored lines represent alternative estimates of L50 for the test pile cases, for which strike data is characterized by a broader band spectrum (dotted line), or by a narrower band spectrum (dashed line).
-They are included here only to assess the influence of the received underwater noise spectral characteristics on noise reduction.
-However, viewed in this manner we also observe that the L50 line tends to be less dependent on depth for the broadband subset of data (dotted), than the L50 lines derived from narrow-band subset of data (dashed).
-All data included in this subset tend toward a minimum at the measurement depth of 7.7 m.
-This is likely a waveguide effect, where at depth ~15 m, the two dominate frequency bands, near 240 Hz and 375 Hz, are supported by 2 and 3 underwater waveguide normal modes, respectively.
-The receiver at depth 7.7 m is near a zero-crossing, or null, of mode 2 for both these frequencies and therefore we anticipate a reduced level at this depth.
-When the spectrum is more broadband this effect will be muted.
+The dashed and dotted versions of the colored lines represent alternative estimates of L50 based on strikes that are characterized by a more broadband spectrum (dotted line) and by a more narrow-band spectrum (dashed line), as is discussed above.

+The alternative versions of L50 are included to assess the influence of the received underwater noise spectral characteristics on noise reduction.
+However, viewed in this manner, the L50 line tends to be less dependent on depth for the broadband subset of data (dotted) than the L50 lines derived from narrow-band subset of data (dashed).
+All data included in this subset tend toward a minimum at the measurement depth of 5-6 m.
+This is likely a waveguide effect, where at depth ~12 m, the two dominant frequency bands, near 240 Hz and 375 Hz, are supported by 2 and 3 underwater waveguide normal modes, respectively.
+When the spectrum is more broadband this effect is reduced.

 Figure 16.
 Summary of the mandrel test pile noise attenuation measurements as function of measurement depth, left to right: the metrics SEL, RMS and PEAK.
-The control pile measurements form the right-hand or higher values (phase 2).
-Gray shaded area identifies the L90-L10 bound and the solid line is L50 as a function of depth (symbols at exact depth).
-The mandrel test pile measurements form the left-hands or lower values (phase 6), with the solid line the L50 as a function of depth and gray shaded area the L90-L10 bound.
+The control pile measurements form the right-hand or higher values (Phase 2).
+Gray shaded areas identify the L90-L10 bound, and the solid line is L50 as a function of depth (symbols at exact depth).
+The mandrel test pile measurements form the left-hand or lower values (Phase 6), with the solid line the L50 as a function of depth and the gray shaded area the L90-L10 bound.
 The numbers within the panels are the best estimate of noise reduction for each metric as a function of depth.
 These estimates equal the difference, or Δ L50, in L50 values between the two solid lines at measurement depth, in decibels rounded to the nearest 0.1 dB.
-The dashed and dotted versions of the colored lines represent alternative estimates of L50 for the test pile case.
+The dashed and dotted versions of the colored lines represent alternative estimates of L50 for the test pile case (see text).